linux-system-roles/logging/roles/rsyslog/README.md

 - templates have 2 template files, rsyslog.conf.j2 and rules.conf.j2.
 The former is used to generate /etc/rsyslog.conf and the latter is for the other configuration files including mmnormalize rulebase and formatter which will be placed in ```{{ rsyslog_config_dir }}``` (default to /etc/rsyslog.d) and its subdirectories.

-- tasks/main.yml contains the sceries of tasks to deploy specified set of configuration files.
+- tasks/main.yml contains the series of tasks to deploy specified set of configuration files.

 WARNING: Pre-existing rsyslog.conf and configuration files in /etc/rsyslog.d are moved to the backup directory /tmp/rsyslog.d-XXXXXX.
 If the pre-existing files need to be merged with the newly deployed files, you need to do it manually.